Definition of

 Types of marriage

-It is possible to distinguish, at least in the Western world, between two major types of marriage: civil marriage (which takes place in front of a competent state authority) and religious marriage (which legitimizes the union in the eyes of God ).
+It is possible to distinguish, at least in the Western world, between two major types of marriage: civil marriage (which takes place before a competent state authority) and religious marriage (which legitimizes the union in the eyes of God ).

 For the Catholic Church , marriage is a sacrament and an institution whose essence is in the divine creation of man and woman.
-Catholic marriage is perpetual: it cannot be broken according to religious precepts (unlike civil marriage, where divorce exists).
+Catholic marriage is perpetual: it cannot be broken according to religious precepts (unlike civil marriage , where divorce exists; this means that the marriage contract signed in a Civil Registry can be broken).
 A separated person, therefore, cannot remarry in the Church.

 In colloquial language, the couple formed by the husband and wife is called a marriage: “We are going to rent the house to an elderly couple,” “A couple entered the business and spent more than five hundred pesos,” “I can't do it.”
 Believe it, yesterday they robbed the couple who lives next to my house ."